-Figure 7: Comparison of residence times from pile discharge using fully resolved DEM simulations and the reduced-order model.
-The upper panel show the number of discharged particles per second for the two cases.
+Figure 7: Comparison of residence times from pile discharge using fully resolved DEM simulations and the reduced-order model. a) Number of discharged particles per unit time for the two cases, i.e. the marginal distributions of b) individual discharge times for each particle in the two cases.

-tive reduced-order DEM technique, where reduced DEM is used below the surface of the pile, while resolved DEM is used for particles that are in free fall, impacting and flowing rapidly on the surface.
+Finally, we evaluate the performance of the adaptive reduced-order DEM technique.
+Here, reduced DEM is used to simulate the motion below the surface of the pile, where we expect the media to be in the liquid or solid phase.
+Resolved DEM is used for the particles in free fall, impacting and flowing rapidly on the surface, i.e., in the gaseous phase.
 The idea is to run one resolved DEM simulation and one adaptive reduced-order DEM simulation using identical control signals.
 The tests start from an empty container, building up a pile with variable inlet and outlet signals.
-The control signals can be seen in the lower panel of Fig. 8, with the outflow velocity converted to an estimated mass outflow per unit time.
+The control signals can be seen in Fig. 8b, with the outflow velocity converted to an estimated mass outflow per unit time.
 The outflow velocity is initially kept within the domain of the training data (0 to 0.5 m/s), but is in the end set well outside this domain, at 1 m/s.
-A comparison of the two cases can be seen in Fig. 8, with snapshots at every 10 seconds after building up the pile.
+A comparison of the two cases can be seen in Fig. 8a, with snapshots at every 10 seconds after building up the pile.
 The fully resolved DEM simulations (ground truth) can be seen above the corresponding adaptive reduced-order model case.
-The particles are colour coded according to time of emission, with the dynamic particles in the adaptive reduced-order model case displayed in black.
+The particles are colour coded according to the time they enter through the inlet, with the dynamic particles in the adaptive reduced-order model case displayed in black.
 We track the surface of the pile and let particles down to a depth of 0.5 m be dynamic.
-One can see that the adaptive reduced-order model performs well, with the surface profiles being similar between the two cases for essentially all times.
-The surface height error can be seen, as a function of time, in the lower panel of Fig. 8.
+The relative speed threshold value, for turning particles kinematic, is set to 0.01 m/s.
+One can see that the surface profiles are similar between the two cases for essentially all times.
+The surface height error can be seen, as a function of time, in Fig. 8b.
 It is well below 10% during most of the simulations but increase towards the end when there is less remaining material.
+Since it is a relative error, this increase has limited practical implication.